IN THIS ARTICLE

 Data Analyst Salaries by Role

 Here are some common roles in data and potential career paths for each.
 These are options you could choose and not necessarily linear progressions.
+Your job title and salary can vary.

 |Job Description||Capture, clean, sort, and organize big data.
 Identify ways to do this more efficiently and effectively.||Gather, review, and analyze data to provide actionable insights for critical business decisions.||Design and develop information systems and build infrastructure/ architecture used in data generation.|

-Now that you know the essential difference between data scientist vs data analyst vs data engineer, let’s dive a little deeper into the career paths a data analyst could take.
+Now that you know the essential difference between data scientist vs data analyst vs data engineer let’s dive a little deeper into the career paths a data analyst could take.

 The primary responsibility of an entry-level data analyst is to identify trends, patterns, and relationships within the collected data and derive insights.
 They also use data mining techniques to organize the information and present reports to stakeholders.
 Organizations use these insights to make business decisions.

 To find a job as a data analyst, you don’t need a degree in mathematics or statistics, although these are obviously a plus.
 Many organizations today are open to hiring professionals with basic education and a data analytics certification, along with strong technical skills.
-Skills required to be a data analyst are programming languages like Python or R, database languages like SQL, analytical tools like Microsoft Excel, and computing environments like MATLAB.
+Skills required to become a data analyst are programming languages like Python or R, database languages like SQL, analytical tools like Microsoft Excel, and computing environments like MATLAB.

 Also read: How to Become a Freelance Data Analyst